ajschumacher/ajschumacher.github.io/20150417-negative_r_squared/index.md

 ## 0.0266856746214
 ```

-This worsening will always happen to some extent, and worsen with [overfitting](http://en.wikipedia.org/wiki/Overfitting).
+These declines in performance worsen with [overfitting](http://en.wikipedia.org/wiki/Overfitting).